PierfrancescoSoffritti/android-youtube-player/README.md

 Use this functionality only if you plan to build the app for personal use or if you plan to distribute it through different channels.

 ### minSdk
-The minSdk of the library is 17.
+The minSdk of the library is 21.
 [At this point in time](https://developer.android.com/about/dashboards/index.html) it doesn't make much sense for new apps to support older versions of Android.

-I'm not sure how WebView will behave on older versions of Android, but technically it should be possible to lower the minSdk.
-If you absolutely need to support older devices, I suggest you fork the library and lower the minSdk yourself.

 ---